Chart Color Schemes

 Menai has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Area infrastructure changes significantly influence local performance.
-AreaSearch identified two relevant projects: Heathcote Road Upgrade (Infantry Parade to The Avenue), Blaxland Riverside Estate, Revesby Workers Club Redevelopment, and M6 Stage 2.
+AreaSearch identified two major projects impacting the area: Heathcote Road Upgrade from Infantry Parade to The Avenue, Blaxland Riverside Estate, Revesby Workers Club Redevelopment, and M6 Stage 2.

 Professional plan users can use the search below to filter and access additional projects.